grafana/writers-toolkit/docs/sources/write/front-matter/index.md

 - The relative alias `../` refers to the page `/docs/grafana/latest/alerting/`.
 - The relative alias `../silences/` refers to the page `/docs/grafana/latest/alerting/silences/`.

-Therefore, with the alias `../silences/` in the source file for the page `/docs/grafana/latest/alerting/manage-notifications/create-silence/`, Hugo will create a redirect page at `/docs/grafana/latest/alerting/silences/`.
+Therefore, with the alias `../silences/` in the source file for the page `/docs/grafana/latest/alerting/manage-notifications/create-silence/`, Hugo creates a redirect page at `/docs/grafana/latest/alerting/silences/`.

 To redirect the page `/docs/grafana/latest/alerting/unified-alerting/` to `/docs/grafana/latest/alerting/` you must add a relative alias in the source file for `/docs/grafana/alerting/` containing the relative alias to `/docs/grafana/latest/alerting/unified-alerting/`.